 Why Is A Lack of Sleep Bad for Your Health?

 If your health is downgrading, maybe lack of sleep is the cause.
 Find out with our dedicated sleep team at Koala® Center For Sleep & TMJ Disorders.
 Call us today or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Content:

 We all know that a good night’s sleep is essential for our health, but many of us do not realize that not getting enough shut-eye can cause a range of health problems, from headaches and irritability to heart disease and high blood pressure.
 That is because a lack of sleep causes our bodies to produce extra amounts of stress hormones such as cortisol, which can lead to inflammation, a known cause of many diseases.
 It is not only important to get enough sleep, but also to get a good quality of sleep; six hours of deep, quality sleep is often more refreshing and rejuvenating than 9 hours of light, interrupted sleep.